 #3 Easier Practice Management

-Drawbacks of Being An Insurance Agent or Investment Advisor
+Drawbacks of Being An Insurance Agent OR Investment Advisor

 #1 Harder To Grow Exponentially

-#2 Need More Clients
+#2 More Clients

-#3 Consumers Want One
+#3 Clients Typically Want One Advisor

-By the time most consumers hit middle age, they have a few transactional insurance or transactional investment advisors in their life.
-These transactions left the client responsible to organize and advise themselves.
 To avoid juggling with multiple transactions and multiple agents and advisors, most consumers want one financial advisor in their life.
-We think that consumers are constantly looking for that one, financial advisor to lead them.
+We think that consumers are constantly looking for that one financial advisor to lead them.
+Not the other way around.

 Ask yourself, what would you want as a consumer?